Documentation Index

 Quality Control

-• Cross-Reference Multiple Sources Never rely on a single search result for important decisions.
+- Cross-reference multiple sources.
+Never rely on a single search result for important decisions.

-• Date Verification Always note when information was published or last updated.
+- Verify dates.
+Always note when information was published or last updated.

 Remember